mmilewski/whyscala/README.md

 * Less errors
     * Concise code
     * Encouraged immutability
-    * Code is checked by compiler
+    * Code is checked by compiler (static typing)
 * Functions and Tuples are first-class citizens
+    * Return many values from a function/method!
     * You can define a function inside a function/method, if this is what you need.
 * Default parameters and named parameters
-* Hybrid of object oriented and functinal programming
+* Hybrid of object oriented and functional programming
     * Pattern matching and dynamic dispatch - [why both?](http://www.parleys.com/play/51c1994ae4b0d38b54f4621b/chapter55/about)
 * I can operate on `BigInteger` using `+` and `*` rather than `add()` or `multiply()`.
 [Here is an example](http://daily-scala.blogspot.ca/2009/11/bigint-in-scala.html)
 * Java interoperability, so you can use Java classes, like `File` or `Date`
 * [Easy to start with for Java developers][easy-to-start]
-* Fast to first product and scalable afterwards
 * No more `NullPointerException`!
 Unless you invoke Java code :P
 * Advanced concepts available, when you are ready:
     * Implicit conversions